Judged Quilt Entries

 *** This is not a juried show.
 Entries will be accepted in the order received.
 The total number of entries will be based on available display space.

-- Quilt entries will be displayed in the Judged Quilt room on the lower level of the OPCC for the duration of the event.
+- Quilt entries will be displayed in the Ballroom of the upper level of the OPCC for the duration of the event.
 However, KCRQF reserves the right to reject judging and hanging any entry deemed objectionable or too controversial.
 You will be notified at a later date if KCRQF will not be able to judge the quilt due to subject content or number received.

 - You will be notified when your entry is received by email.